LordMoMA/LordMoMA/README.md

 - :deciduous_tree: I've navigated my company towards a cloud transformation in early 2020 -- closed the data centers, built out a modern SaaS development environment, got cloud native with foundational building blocks like containers and Kubernetes, and continued transforming into an AI-driven organization that make our customers' lives easier.
 - :tiger: I think that an engineering org should focus on shipping products and features faster, not making individaul devs more productive.
+- ⚡ I also believe that if I have to fail at something, I would fail fast and work out a new approach to solve it.

 <!--
 **LordMoMA/LordMoMA** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.